apmlabs/ace-box/Readme.md

 SCREENSHOT OF EASYTRADE BEING MONITORED BY DYNATRACE

-### Out-of-the-box use-cases:
+### Out-of-the-box use-cases
 The ACE-Box framework comes with a set of use-cases which are referred as _out-of-the-box use-cases_ which have been added in the past by the ACE-Box contributors.
-It is possible to extend the internal use-cases ...
+It is possible to extend the out-of-the-box use-cases ...

 The list of available out-of-the-box use-cases is reported below:
 Use Case | k8s | OneAgent | Synth AG | Jenkins | Gitea | Registry | GitLab | AWX | Keptn | Dashboard | Notes |